Special Immigrant Juvenile Status (SIJS) can be granted to juveniles who have faced abuse, abandonment, or neglect by a parent.

 Once you obtain SIJ classification, you can be eligible to apply for a green card.
 To apply for a green card, you must file Form I-485, “Application to Register Permanent Residence or Adjust Status.”

 Do you have questions about seeking SIJ classification?
 An experienced Tennessee immigration lawyer can help with your case.
-The advocates at Ozment Law are dedicated to helping immigrants in the Nashville area and can tell you more about SIJ classification.
+The advocates at Ozment Law, PLC are dedicated to helping immigrants in the Nashville area and can tell you more about SIJ classification.
 Contact us for more details.